-Whether your contacts are stored in an email program, a spreadsheet, or on your phone, here’s how to import them into Dynamics 365 for Customer Engagement so you have all your business contact information in Customer Engagement.
+Whether your contacts are stored in an email program, a spreadsheet, or on your phone, here’s how to import them into Dynamics 365 Customer Engagement (on-premises) so you have all your business contact information in Customer Engagement (on-premises).

 Step 1: Get your import file ready

 First, you export your contacts into a file.
 These file formats are supported:

 The maximum file size allowed for .zip files is 32 MB.
 For the other file formats, the maximum file size allowed is 8 MB.